BoomBidiBuyBuy/telegram-agent-mcp/README.md

 ## How It Works

-1. **MCP Server**: FastMCP server runs in background with custom tools
+1. **External MCP Server**: FastMCP server runs externally with custom tools
-2. **LangChain Agent**: Connects to MCP server and processes user messages
+2. **LangChain Agent**: Connects to external MCP server and processes user messages
 3. **Telegram Bot**: Handles user interactions and forwards messages to agent
 4. **LLM Integration**: OpenAI GPT processes messages and decides which tools to use